 However, a golden rule while taking your stance is to lead with the foot of your dominant hand.
 So basically, if you’re a right-handed thrower, you’ll place the right foot forward.

-Obviously, the aim of darts is to consistently and accurately throw darts into the dartboard.
-So, since we’ve perfected your grip and stance, it’s time to learn how to master the throw.
+Since we’ve perfected your grip and stance, it’s time to learn how to master the throw.

-Next step, while comfortably gripping the dart and taking your stance, focus on the area of the board where you want to land it.
+Next, while comfortably gripping the dart and taking your stance, focus on where you want to land it.